NIMS-Cryptography/NCC-Sign-MQ-Sign/Readme.md

 ### MQ-Sign Performances

-- Measured on Intel Xeon(R) Gold 6234 processor and each value is the median of 10,000 times measure and represents clock cycles.
+- Measured on Intel Xeon(R) Gold 6234 processor and each value is the median of 10,000 times (100 times for Keygen) measure and represents clock cycles.

 | Scheme                | Algorithm | Lv.1          | Lv.3          | Lv.5          |
 | :-------------------: | :-------: | ------------: | ------------: | ------------: |